 - 1 cup canned pumpkin

 for the buttercream:

 - homemade caramel sauce optional

 - Heat coconut oil in a microwave safe dish or over the stove until melted and then set aside so that it cools a bit.

 - In a large bowl, combine flour, sugar, cinnamon, nutmeg, all spice, cloves, baking soda, baking powder, and salt; set aside.

 - In a separate bowl, combine milk, pumpkin, vinegar, and vanilla; stir well and then pour in coconut oil.

 - Fold wet ingredients into dry ingredients and stir to combine, but be careful not to over mix.

-- Line three 6" pans with coconut oil and then pour batter evenly into the pans, pounding them down on the countertop a few times to even out the batter.
+- Line three 6" pans with coconut oil (or parchment) and then pour batter evenly into the pans, pounding them down on the countertop a few times to even out the batter.